 A Wi-Fi AP is an autonomous device.
 It broadcasts its own radio signal and handles its own clients.

 In contrast, a range extender (sometimes called a booster or a repeater) simply boosts the signal coming from access points and devices, so that they can communicate over longer ranges.

 There is no theoretical limit for the range of a network.
 Wi-Fi networks that span an entire 40-story office building, or an entire sports complex, are not unheard of.

-The range of a single router or access point depends on the 802.11 standard and frequency band that you use.
+The range of a single router or access point depends on the 802.11 standard you use.
 Ballpark figures range between 60-200 ft. indoors and 300-800 ft. outdoors.
 This range can be extended using access points and/or repeaters, up to any distance, as long as APs can still be plugged into a router.
 In practice, Wi-Fi networks are, at most, campus-wide.
 For longer distances, you typically bridge local network together through other means, such as VPN, leased lines, or free to air connections.

 There is no practical limit to how many devices you can connect to a Wi-Fi network.
 However, a single AP cannot support any number of devices.
 In practice, most APs can handle up to 80-100 devices without significant performance loss.
 If you need to handle more than 80-100 devices at a time in a given area, you will need several access points.

 A mesh network (the technical term is Wireless Mesh Network or WMN) is a wireless network in which access points can communicate not only with a central router through a wired connection, but also with each other, through wireless links.